thehig/dnd/CRITFUMBLE.md

 # CRITICAL HIT TABLE (**NATURAL 20 ONLY**)

-> Note: Regaining a spell slot applies only when casting a spell that involved using a spell slot.
-The spell slot regained is of a level lower than the original spell was cast, and can be at maximum a 5th level Spell Slot.

 | &nbsp;&nbsp;&nbsp;d100&nbsp;&nbsp;&nbsp; | DICE | EFFECTS                                             |
 | :--------------------------------------: | :--: | :-------------------------------------------------- |
 |                   0-30                   |  2x  | 1 ON DMG DICE COUNTS AS MAX DMG                     |